 Principle 1.
+Beneficence

-Occupational therapy personnel shall demonstrate a concern for the well-being and safety of the recipients of their services.
+Occupational therapy personnel shall demonstrate a concern for the well-being and safety of persons.

-Beneficence includes all forms of action intended to benefit other persons.
-The term beneficence connotes acts of mercy, kindness, and charity (Beauchamp & Childress, 2009).
-Forms of beneficence typically include altruism, love, and humanity.
-Beneficence requires taking action by helping others, in other words, by promoting good, by preventing harm, and by removing harm.
-Examples of beneficence include protecting and defending the rights of others, preventing harm from occurring to others, removing conditions that will cause harm to others, helping persons with disabilities, and rescuing persons in danger (Beauchamp & Childress, 2009).
+The Principle of Beneficence includes all forms of action intended to benefit other persons.
+The term beneficence has historically indicated acts of mercy, kindness, and charity (Beauchamp & Childress, 2019).
+Beneficence requires taking action to benefit others-in other words, to promote good, to prevent harm, and to remove harm (Doherty & Purtilo, 2016).
+Examples of Beneficence include protecting and defending the rights of others, preventing harm from occurring to others, removing conditions that will cause harm to others, offering services that benefit persons with disabilities, and acting to protect and remove persons from dangerous situations (Beauchamp & Childress, 2019).